fkallen/CARE/Readme.md

                                 mismatches.
 Default: 0.200000
       --minalignmentoverlap arg
                                 Overlap between anchor and candidate must be at least this long.
-Default: 20
+Default: 30
       --minalignmentoverlapratio arg
                                 Overlap between anchor and candidate must be at least as long as (minalignmentoverlapratio
                                 * candidatelength).
-Default: 0.200000
+Default: 0.300000
       --errorfactortuning arg   errorfactortuning.
 Default: 0.060000
       --coveragefactortuning arg
                                 coveragefactortuning.
 Default: 0.600000
-  -g, --gpu arg                 One or more GPU device ids to be used for
-                                correction.
-When running the CARE GPU, at least one valid device id is required.
       --nReads arg              Upper bound for number of reads in the inputfile.
 If missing or set 0, the input file is parsed to find the exact number of reads before